5 Travel Lanes (one turn) Lane and two bike lanes plus parking create one of the widest main streets in New England

 Our Initial Takeaways

 Main Street is your most important asset.
 It is not performing very well.
-It is more a highway than a real "Main Street".
+It is basically more a highway than a real "Main Street".
 So much of what's best about Great Barrington is hidden from those driving through.
-The above post shows that you are not alone.
-Most New England towns have been badly served by the State Transportation Agencies.
+You are not alone.
+Most New England towns have been badly served by the State Transportation Agencies....but Great Barrington comes out as the "Poster Child" of what not to do...and it points out how devastating a narrowly focused discipline with all the data necessary can create a totally lifeless, frictionless street can be designed to advance their goals

 The Best Sidewalk in North America